Riding the Wave of Financial Wellness Means Building Education, Community, and Trust

 July 14, 2020 | 0 min read

-October 2008: The global financial crisis led major banks to make acquisitions in an effort to shore up deposits and stave off systemic collapse.
-Wells Fargo aquired Wachovia; Bank of America acquired Merrill Lynch and Countrywide; J.P.
+During the global financial crisis, the four largest banks in the United States made a host of acquisitions to shore up deposits and stave off systemic collapse.
+Wells Fargo acquired Wachovia, Bank of America acquired Merrill Lynch and Countrywide, and J.P.
 Morgan acquired Bear Stearns and Washington Mutual.
 In addition, some floundering banks were sold off in pieces post-crash, creating a hodgepodge of disintegrated banking structures.

 The major components of the Glass-Steagall Act were repealed in 1999, and scholars continue to debate the impact of that decision.
 While we may never know the repeal’s true effects on the Global Financial Crisis of 2008, it is certainly clear that banking structures have since become more complex.